grace-notes/website/contents/topics/life-of-christ.md

 related to the attainment of victory.
 These we may apply as though they are from God, because God is the best of all at war.

-· He understands the principle of objective.
+&bull; He understands the principle of objective.

-- The objective constitutes the guide for the interpretation of orders, for the formation of decisions, and for the employment of the means available.
+-- The objective constitutes the guide for the interpretation of orders, for the formation of decisions, and for the employment of the means available.

-- God has a set objective for every human life.
+-- God has a set objective for every human life.
 This is understood as predestination.
 The objective is completed love for Him, love for Him in any situation in life.
 This is spiritual maturity.
 Therefore, every part of grace is aimed at this objective.

-- This in turn fulfills His objective, which is vindication in the angelic appeal trial.
+-- This in turn fulfills His objective, which is vindication in the angelic appeal trial.

-· He understands the principle of offensive.
+&bull; He understands the principle of offensive.

-- Offensive action is the only means by which a decision is gained in warfare.
+-- Offensive action is the only means by which a decision is gained in warfare.
 The offensive increases the effectiveness of the force that adopts it because it raises morale, permits concentration of effort, and allows freedom of action.

-- Our application of this principle is to gain and perpetuate spiritual momentum inside His plan.
+-- Our application of this principle is to gain and perpetuate spiritual momentum inside His plan.

-- Spiritual momentum is defined as the demand of truth, the spiritual necessity of moving forward.
+-- Spiritual momentum is defined as the demand of truth, the spiritual necessity of moving forward.
 One days’ spiritual growth demands, makes necessary the next.

-- You take the offensive whenever you learn and apply the truth.
+-- You take the offensive whenever you learn and apply the truth.
 This is the means by which you attain the objective.

-- Offensive means having right priorities and setting aside the distractions of life.
+-- Offensive means having right priorities and setting aside the distractions of life.

-· He understands the principle of mass.
+&bull; He understands the principle of mass.

-- Mass defines combat power.
+-- Mass defines combat power.
 The concept includes the numbers, the weapons, the tactical skill, the fighting ability, the resolution, the discipline, the morale, and the leadership of the fighting force.

-- Successful employment of mass means putting maximum mass at the proper time and place to achieve the objective.
+-- Successful employment of mass means putting maximum mass at the proper time and place to achieve the objective.

-- Mass for the Christian means the combination of divine power and human concentration toward the application of truth during undeserved suffering.
+-- Mass for the Christian means the combination of divine power and human concentration toward the application of truth during undeserved suffering.

-- Mass means that all of the appropriate elements of grace come together at the point of attack to produce maximum love for God.
+-- Mass means that all of the appropriate elements of grace come together at the point of attack to produce maximum love for God.

-· He understands the principle of economy of force.
+&bull; He understands the principle of economy of force.

-- The economy of force is the efficient means by which military mass is deployed in a main effort.
+-- The economy of force is the efficient means by which military mass is deployed in a main effort.
 Men and means are directed in such a way that there is no compromise to the main effort, and as little as possible elsewhere.

-- Economy for the Christian means focusing your life on the point of attack, which is spiritual growth.
+-- Economy for the Christian means focusing your life on the point of attack, which is spiritual growth.

-· He understands the principle of movement.
+&bull; He understands the principle of movement.

-- This refers to the maneuver of combat arms and their support.
+-- This refers to the maneuver of combat arms and their support.
 This means to bring military mass into close contact with the enemy to secure a decisive result, and to put the mass where it can attack with maximum advantage.
 This always has the idea of being in the right geographical location for the achievement of the objective.

-- The movement of the Christian focuses on the geographical will of God.
+-- The movement of the Christian focuses on the geographical will of God.
 And the geographical will always has to do with the objective.
 You must always place yourself geographically at the point where you will have the maximum opportunity to fulfill God’s plan.

-· He understands the principle of unity of command.
+&bull; He understands the principle of unity of command.

-- Unity of command is more than cooperation (see principle \#10).
+-- Unity of command is more than cooperation (see principle \#10).
 It is the responsibility of each command toward fulfillment of the objective under a single commander.

-- Each command has a single commander who is responsible for the direction of his command toward the objective.
+-- Each command has a single commander who is responsible for the direction of his command toward the objective.
 Each command is to remain unified under that commander.

-- In the spiritual realm, this is the church under the headship of Jesus Christ, and the local church under the headship of the pastor.
+-- In the spiritual realm, this is the church under the headship of Jesus Christ, and the local church under the headship of the pastor.

-- In the local church, the pastor is responsible for directing his flock toward the objective of spiritual maturity, mature love for God.
+-- In the local church, the pastor is responsible for directing his flock toward the objective of spiritual maturity, mature love for God.
 The responsibility of the flock is to remain unified under that command in humility.

-· He understands the principle of surprise.
+&bull; He understands the principle of surprise.

-- Surprise in some form is essential to obtain maximum effect in battle with minimum loss.
+-- Surprise in some form is essential to obtain maximum effect in battle with minimum loss.
 Surprise occurs in many categories of military
 activity: time, place, direction, force, tactics, and weapons.

-- God has applied the principle of surprise with regard to progressive revelation, having portions of His truth concealed, even to the angels, and even to His Son.
+-- God has applied the principle of surprise with regard to progressive revelation, having portions of His truth concealed, even to the angels, and even to His Son.

-- Our application of surprise is in the content of our soul.
+-- Our application of surprise is in the content of our soul.
 We have the right to privacy as Christians, and this privacy of the priesthood extends to the angelic realm; we think in our own souls apart from the intrusion of any creature save God Himself.

-- With privacy, we have the advantage of surprise during testing, so that there is a progressive revelation of our hearts through the course of our lives.
+-- With privacy, we have the advantage of surprise during testing, so that there is a progressive revelation of our hearts through the course of our lives.

-· He understands the principle of Security.
+&bull; He understands the principle of Security.

-- Security is defined in military science and tactics as all measures which are taken to guard against observations, surprise,, and hostile interference with effective maneuver.
+-- Security is defined in military science and tactics as all measures which are taken to guard against observations, surprise,, and hostile interference with effective maneuver.
 Security is designed to gain and maintain the power of freedom of action.

-- Eternal security is what God does for us in order to make us free.
+-- Eternal security is what God does for us in order to make us free.
 At the moment we believe, we may have the confidence that our salvation remains secure forever.

-- Dismantling the cosmic complex and keeping it at bay is what we must do to keep our offensive operation of spiritual momentum secure.
+-- Dismantling the cosmic complex and keeping it at bay is what we must do to keep our offensive operation of spiritual momentum secure.

-- Because sin entangles us on the course to our destiny, we must keep its power to a minimum in our lives.
+-- Because sin entangles us on the course to our destiny, we must keep its power to a minimum in our lives.
 When sin is minimized, we maximize our freedom of action, especially related to our spiritual advance.

-· He understands the principle of Simplicity.
+&bull; He understands the principle of Simplicity.

-- Simplicity means that all military plans, at any level of command, must be simple and free from complicated maneuvers.
+-- Simplicity means that all military plans, at any level of command, must be simple and free from complicated maneuvers.
 Orders have to be direct and free from contingencies.
 Frequent changes of plan should be avoided, and the unity of command should be observed.

-- “But the greatest commandment is this: to love the Lord your God with all your heart and soul and might.”
+-- “But the greatest commandment is this: to love the Lord your God with all your heart and soul and might.”

-- That is elegantly simple.
+-- That is elegantly simple.
 Love God.

-- We love God through our pursuit of the word.
+-- We love God through our pursuit of the word.

-- We love Him through our application of the word.
+-- We love Him through our application of the word.

-- We love Him through expressing praise and thanksgiving.
+-- We love Him through expressing praise and thanksgiving.

-- We love Him through spreading the word in ambassadorial function.
+-- We love Him through spreading the word in ambassadorial function.

-- We love Him through depending on Him when we are helpless.
+-- We love Him through depending on Him when we are helpless.

-- We love Him through our enduring love for Him in both the distractions of prosperity and the darkness of adversity.
+-- We love Him through our enduring love for Him in both the distractions of prosperity and the darkness of adversity.

-- As long as you love God as He truly is, you will be within the bounds of the simplicity of His plan.
+-- As long as you love God as He truly is, you will be within the bounds of the simplicity of His plan.

-· He understands the principle of cooperation.
+&bull; He understands the principle of cooperation.

-- By cooperation is meant that all elements of a mission work together for the achievement of the objective.
+-- By cooperation is meant that all elements of a mission work together for the achievement of the objective.
 This includes the principle of teamwork.
 Cooperation within a command is attained when everyone interprets his orders in an intelligent manner, and executes them in accordance with the spirit and the intent of the authority issuing them.

-- Between independent commanders, cooperation is attained by each working for a common objective without reference to personal ambition.
+-- Between independent commanders, cooperation is attained by each working for a common objective without reference to personal ambition.

-- This is the necessity of virtue love in the local church.
+-- This is the necessity of virtue love in the local church.
 The mission of the local church is for each individual of that body to achieve the objective of mature love for God

-- Therefore, personal ambition must be set aside, along with every form of illicit judgment.
+-- Therefore, personal ambition must be set aside, along with every form of illicit judgment.
 Forgiveness must go out toward failure, and tolerance toward idiosyncratic behavior.

-- There must also be virtue in the great body of Christ when two people from different local churches are in contact with one another.
+-- There must also be virtue in the great body of Christ when two people from different local churches are in contact with one another.

-- They must always approach the differences in the ministry with virtue, so that there is no undue bickering and inordinate competition.
+-- They must always approach the differences in the ministry with virtue, so that there is no undue bickering and inordinate competition.

 (c) Chaos always comes about as a result of sin and wrong priorities in